Our Lips Are Sealed

 "Our Lips Are Sealed" is a song co-written by Jane Wiedlin, guitarist of the Go-Go's, and Terry Hall, singer of the Specials and Fun Boy Three.

-It was first recorded by the Go-Go's as the opening track on their album Beauty and the Beat (1981) and was their debut American single in June 1981.
-The single eventually reached the top 5 in Australia and Canada, and the top 20 in the United States.
+It was first recorded by the Go-Go's as the opening track on their first album, Beauty and the Beat (1981), and was released as their debut single in June 1981.
+The single eventually reached the top three in Australia and Canada as well as the top 20 in the United States.
 Originally written and performed with three verses, the song appears in an abbreviated version on Beauty and the Beat.
 Most of the song's vocals are performed by lead singer Belinda Carlisle, with co-writer Wiedlin singing the bridge.

-In 1983, Hall's band Fun Boy Three released their version of "Our Lips Are Sealed".
-Issued as a single, the track became a top-ten hit in the United Kingdom, besting the recording by the Go-Go's which only made it to No. 47 in the UK.

-Record World described the song as being as "innocent and infectious as pop music can be," with a "steady, pulsating dance beat" and "candy-coated keyboard riffs."

-In 2000, Rolling Stone & MTV put the Go-Go's' original version of "Our Lips Are Sealed" at No. 57 on a list of 100 Greatest Pop Songs.
-In 2021, their version was also listed at No. 477 on Rolling Stone's 500 Greatest Songs of All Time.
-The Go-Go's performed the song, along with "Vacation" and "We Got the Beat", during the 2021 Rock and Roll Hall of Fame Induction Ceremony.
+In 1983, Fun Boy Three released their version of "Our Lips Are Sealed".
+Issued as a single, the track became a top-ten hit in the United Kingdom.
+The original version was later included in the jukebox musical Head over Heels that debuted on Broadway in 2018.
+The Go-Go's also performed the song, along with "Vacation" and "We Got the Beat", during the 2021 Rock and Roll Hall of Fame Induction Ceremony.

 Origins

-The Go-Go's supported the Specials on the latter's 1980 Seaside tour of England.
-According to Jane Wiedlin, she and Terry Hall had a brief affair despite his being in a relationship with another woman at the time.
+The Go-Go's supported the Specials on the latter's 1980 Seaside Tour of England.
+According to Jane Wiedlin, she and Terry Hall had a brief affair despite him being in a relationship with another woman at the time.
 After Wiedlin returned to the United States, Hall mailed her some lyrics, and this led to their co-writing the song.
 The Go-Go's version is significantly more upbeat than Fun Boy Three's, which Wiedlin describes as "great" but also "gloomier".

+Critical reception

+Record World described the song as being as "innocent and infectious as pop music can be", with a "steady, pulsating dance beat" and "candy-coated keyboard riffs".
+In 2000, Rolling Stone & MTV put the Go-Go's' original version of "Our Lips Are Sealed" at No. 57 on a list of 100 Greatest Pop Songs.
+In 2021, their version was also listed at No. 477 on Rolling Stone's 500 Greatest Songs of All Time.